 Admissions

 Applications are considered holistically, so no single factor determines acceptance to the program.
 The MLIS program is selective, and does not admit every applicant.
+In addition to the minimum Graduate School admission requirements, to be considered for regular admission an applicant must include:

 Students who do not meet these requirements, but who excel in other areas, may be considered for "Admission with Permission to Continue."

-For admission to the Class A School Library Media program, applicants must have
+For admission to the Class A School Library Media program, applicants must have:

 - a valid bachelor's level or valid master's level professional educator certificate in a teaching field or a valid master's level professional educator certificate in another area of instructional support and